ofajs/ofa-v4-docs/docs/en/docs/get-started/basic-concept.md

 </html>
 ```

-In the above example, we retrieved the div element and accessed the first and second p elements using indexes.
-We also used `$div.length` to get the number of child elements.
+In the above example, we obtained the `div` element and accessed the first and second `p` elements using indexing.
+At the same time, we also used `$div.length` to get the number of child elements.

-## Manipulating Child Elements
+## Operating on Subelements

-Using the `$` instance, we can directly use array methods to manipulate child elements, such as `push` and `pop`:
+Through the `$` instance, we can also directly use array methods to manipulate child elements, such as `push` and `pop`:

 ```html
 <!DOCTYPE html>